NASCAR Charity Fishing Tournament

 Hot Rods & Reels Charity Fishing Tournament in 2020:

 Everything is changing next year.
 NASCAR changed its schedule around and is now going to have this tournament in March.
 It will be right after the Daytona 500, the first race of the season.
-As a result, you will get more interaction for drivers and sponsors as all of them will be in Florida already.
+As a result, you will get more interaction with drivers and sponsors as all of them will be in Florida already.

 We are looking forward to seeing what 2020 brings, especially for the upcoming NASCAR Charity Fishing Tournaments.
 If you are interested in participating in this event as a sponsor, feel free to reach out to the Quality of Life Chapter.
 They can provide you all the information that you will need to make this event happen for you.
 We would love to get you on the boat and we would love for you to be part of finding a cure for paralysis.